cybertec-postgresql/pgwatch2/README.md

   space.
 * Fixed per host "custom tags" are also supported - these can contain any key-value data important to user and are added to all captured data rows
+* For Prometheus the numerical columns are by default mapped to a Value Type of "Counter" (as most Statistics Collector columns are cumulative), but when this is not the case and the column is a "Gauge" then according column attributes should be decalared.
+For YAML based setups this means adding a "column_attrs.yaml" file in the metric's top folder and for Config DB based setup an according "column_attrs" JSON column should be filled.
+* NB!
+For Prometheus all text fields will be turned into tags / labels as only floats can be stored.

 # File based operation